-- 1. The FS-10 for each program area should reflect only the program area allocation for the 2021-22 school year. - 2.
+- 1. The FS-10 for each program area should reflect only the program area allocation for the 2024-25 school year. - 2.
 Carryover funds should not be included in the FS-10. - 3.
-Funds being transfered must be reflected in the program budget to which they are originally allocated, not be included in the FS-10 to the program to which the use is being transferred. - 4.
-LEA's must clearly identify the specific use of Transferability Funding in the FS-10 and Budget Narrative for the fund source from which the use of funds are being transferred. - 5.
+Funds being transferred must be reflected in the program budget to which they are originally allocated, not be included in the FS-10 to the program to which the use is being transferred.

+- 4. LEAs must clearly identify the specific use of Transferability Funding in the FS-10 and Budget Narrative for the fund source from which the use of funds are being transferred. - 5.
 All program activities should be explicitly aligned with proposed expenditures represented in the FS-10 budget.
-Please identify the expenditures by school, as applicable, to reflect appropriately prioritized distribution of funds amounts. - 1.
-The amount of funds shown in the space below reflects the LEA's 2021-22 Title I, Part A allocation, as identified previously in the application.
+Please identify the expenditures by school, as applicable, to reflect appropriately prioritized distribution of funds amounts. - 6.
+The FS-10 and Budget Narrative are used to provide NYSED with a specific itemization of proposed project expenditures and to provide NYSED and the Office of the State Comptroller with the necessary documentation upon which payments can be based.
+FS-10s with missing quantities or unit costs, or with terms such as "TBD" or "Varies" cannot be accepted on the FS-10 or Budget Narrative forms. - 1.
+The amount of funds shown in the space below reflects the LEA's 2024-25 Title I, Part A allocation, as identified previously in the application.
 This is the amount to be used as the LEA completes Items #2 and #3.

-2. Upload a completed and signed copy of the FS-10 Budget for Title I, Part A. The FS-10 should represent the 2021-22 allocation only.
+138.356.00 - 2.
+Upload a completed and signed copy of the FS-10 Budget for Title I, Part A. The FS-10 should represent the 2024-25 allocation only.
 (Carryover may be accessed by way of an amendment, separate from this application process; and funds subject to Transferability should not be included in the FS-10 of another program area.)

-3. Upload a completed copy of the Budget Narrative for Title I, Part A.
+GUG II_FS 10_Title I_Signed_FY25.pdf - 3.
+Upload a completed copy of the Budget Narrative for Title I, Part A.

-(Please Note - an original and two copies must be mailed to NYSED as part of the LEA's application submission).
+(Please Note - an original budget narrative must be mailed to NYSED as part of the LEA's application submission).
+FY25 Budget_Narrative - GUG II - Title I.xlsx